Definition

 Treatment

 The aspiration of pus from an abscess that appears ready to rupture can also be done.
-Once the pus is drained or aspirated, the small abscess can be cleaned twice daily.
+Once the pus is drained or aspirated, the small abscess can be cleaned twice daily or as directed by veterinarian.
 The solution of choice for abscess care would be normal saline .9%.
-(If using sterile contact lens solution make sure it is preservative/additive free.)
-If further treatment solutions are required then diluted chlorhexadrine (not greater than 1 % concentration) flush once daily, or a diluted betadine solution of 1:5 twice daily may be used as indicated.
+(If using sterile contact lens solution make sure it is preservative/additive free.), an over-the-counter wound care solution such as Blairex, or in the absence of any of those, warm water and a mild antibacterial soap may be used.

 Home made sterile saline solution